Resin exchange, is it worth it?

 So your water pressure is low and you suspect your water softener.

-This is a common problem for water softener owners on city water where chlorine and ammonia is added to the water supply to control bacteria.
-These chemicals are hard on resin, especially low grade resin, and will sometimes cause it to break down.
+This is a common problem for water softener owners on city water where chlorine and ammonia are added to the water supply to control bacteria.
+These chemicals are hard on resin, especially low-grade resin, and will sometimes cause it to break down.

 As the beads puff up, it reduces the amount of free-board or empty space in the resin tank and the result is low water pressure throughout the house.
 Many people think this is a city water problem but if you call your municipal water company, you will almost certainly be told that it is your water softener.

-The first thing to do is bypass the softener.
+The first thing to do is to bypass the softener.

 This is easy to do on brand name North American valves as the bypasses will be readily identifiable, usually with 2 red handles.
 Turn both in a clockwise direction until they close.
 This will be a quarter turn.